gistratta/magnetar/README.md

 ##### GRB redshift

 Redshift is required to compare the afterglow luminosity with the magnetar one.
-If not know, you can put it to a fiducial value.
+If not know, you can put it to a fiducial value (e.g. z=0.5).

 See the useful [GRB table by J. Greiner and collaborators](https://www.mpe.mpg.de/~jcg/grbgen.html)